Stealing You Blind: How Government Fat Cats Are Getting Rich Off of You by Iain Murray

 Overreach hurts the overall argument

-I feel I must establish my bonafides here.
+I feel I must establish my bona fides here.
 I am an Iain Murray fan.
 I really enjoyed his book The Really Inconvenient Truths (to see my review click here).
 On my favorite quotes page on this blog, there is an Iain Murray quote (really!).
 But, while I am a fan, in this book, I think that Murray has made many, many valid points but overreached on others.
 The over-argument weakens the overall book, in my opinion.

 Also, in the interest of making everything clear, I have chosen to be a member of public employee union - the Indiana State Teacher Association (we choose to be a member or not in Indiana).
-I have actually gone to state level meetings as a representative of my local union and helped to vote in our current president.
+I have actually gone to state level meetings as a representative of my local union.
 I have been invited multiple times to attend trainings so that I can become more involved but I have not done so due to family commitments.
 That being said, I can clearly see that there are tensions between being a political conservative and being a union member.
 Most people do not realize that the local union is, sadly, often the only counterweight to school administrations that may not act wisely and often offers great advice on issues like consolidations and programs that can be trimmed (I once listened to my union rep explain to my superintendent that if we followed through on the superintendent's planned staff cuts some of our schools would no longer be accredited by the state because we would be in violation of state laws that require schools to offer so many hours of this and that subject per week to maintain accreditation.
 Should our superintendent have known the law?
 Sure, but he didn't and this was not the first time, either.)
 Also, so as not to be accused of being biased towards public employee unions and/or teachers, I will leave those aspects of the book out of this review.

 What Stealing You Blind does right: